Click to go back to top of page

 Sizes: Small

-SOLD OUT SOUTHWESTERN WHITE PINE up to 80 feet Moderate Excellent Moderate Low 4500- 10000
+SOUTHWESTERN WHITE PINE up to 80 feet Moderate Excellent Moderate Low 4500- 10000

 Pinus strobiformis A large native tree, that grows well in a forest environment.
 It has edible seeds, similar though smaller than those of piñon.
 It is very graceful and the needles are soft and wispy.
 Its blue-green foliage makes it a formal-looking tree when young.
 The width is between 20 and 30 feet.
 The optimum soil pH is 4.5 to 6.8.
 Hardiness zones are 5 through 9 at elevations above 4500 feet.
 NOT RECOMMENED FOR SOUTHEAST NEW MEXICO (CAPITANS, SACRAMENTO AND WHITE MOUNTAINS) DUE TO WHITE PINE BLISTER RUST.
 Pest Problems: bark beetle, twig beetle, dwarf mistletoe and White Pine blister rust.
 Suggested Uses: windbreaks, Christmas trees, and reforestation.